rapidsai/cuvs-lucene/README.md

 # Lucene cuVS

-This is a codec for connecting [cuVS](https://github.com/rapidsai/cuvs), NVIDIA's GPU accelerated vector search library, into [Apache Lucene](https://github.com/apache/lucene).
+This is a project for using [cuVS](https://github.com/rapidsai/cuvs), NVIDIA's GPU accelerated vector search library, with [Apache Lucene](https://github.com/apache/lucene).

 ## Overview

-The cuVS library is plugged in as a new `KnnVectorFormat` via a custom codec.
+The cuVS library provides a new `KnnVectorFormat` which can be plugged into a Lucene codec.

 > [!CAUTION]
 > This is not production ready yet.